-Make a list of what to measure and calculate.
-Within this list, include the fixed constants used, Indicate the values that the user is able to view while the program is running, the number of each measurement that will be made, and specific names for any of the measurements.
-Describe, in detail, tables of data that will be saved from the experiment.
-Set when the data should be stored.
+Declarations Make a list of what to measure and calculate.
+Declare constants Within this list, include the fixed constants used Declare Public variables Indicate the values that the user is able to view while the program is running, Dimension variables the number of each measurement that will be made, Define Aliases and specific names for any of the measurements.
+Define data tables Describe, in detail, tables of data that will be saved from the experiment.
+Process/store trigger Set when the data should be stored.
 Are they stored when some condition is met?
 Are data stored on a fixed interval?
 Are they stored on a fixed interval only while some condition is met?
-Set the size of the table in RAM.
-Should the data also be sent to the external storage?
-What data are to be output (current value, average, maximum, minimum, etc.).
-If there is a process or series of calculations that needs to be repeated several times in the program, it can be packaged in a subroutine and called when needed rather than repeating all the code each time.
+Table size Set the size of the table in RAM.
+Other on-line storage devices Should the data also be sent to the external storage?
+Processing of Data What data are to be output (current value, average, maximum, minimum, etc.).
+Define Subroutines If there is a process or series of calculations that needs to be repeated several times in the program, it can be packaged in a subroutine and called when needed rather than repeating all the code each time.